cstrouse/Dell-PowerEdge-T30-Hackintosh/README.md

 Almost everything works properly and is very stable:

-- audio (onboard, via dGPU's DP, and via USB BT)
+- audio (onboard, via dGPU's DP, and via Fenvi BT)
 - nightshift
 - App Store and iServices
 - CPU PM
-- wifi (requires disabling SIP for driver installation; can be enabled post-install)
+- wifi
 - bluetooth
+- handoff
+- continuity
+- instant hotspot
 - DRM (except for Apple TV)
 - Intel Quicksync
 - sleep (HDR toggles itself on sometimes upon resume which sucks because it looks like garbage on my monitor when not viewing actual HDR content; haven't tried to fix yet); wakes up from sleep via BT keyboard or mouse quickly and reliably